If you do NOT see the Table of Contents frame to the left of this page, then

 The two Troops are run by the Regiment's Command and Control Squadron.
 The Support Troop keeps detachments of two OH-58A's each at Bad Hersfeld (Detachment 1) and at Bad Kissingen (Detachment 2).

-The 3rd Support Command controls the 205th Transportation Battalion (AVIM) which perform all major maintenance work on V Corps's helicopters at it's Hanau base.
+3rd Support Command controls the 205th Transportation Battalion (AVIM) which performs all major maintenance work on V Corps' helicopters at it's Hanau facility.
 The 205th AVIM Battalion lost five of its UH-1H's and its single CH-47C to various other units in late 1979, and now has only two UH-1H's and one U-21 on strength.
-The unit does, however, keep a small number of OH-58A's, UH-1H's and AH-1's as attrition replacements.
+The unit does, however, keep a small number of OH-58A's, UH-1H's and AH-1's as float (attrition replacements).

 11th Avn Bn